HubRise/website/content/apps/quantum/en/map-ref-codes.md

 There are two ways to proceed:

 - You can export the Quantum catalog to HubRise, then import this catalog into your other applications.
-- Or you can manually enter the ref codes in your other applications.
+- Alternatively, you can manually enter the ref codes in your other applications.

 Only certain applications allow the import of a catalog from HubRise.
 For others, you will need to enter the ref codes manually.